phac-nml/irida/doc/user/user/project/index.md

 ![List of applied filters](images/projects-applied-filters.png)

-Clicking on the filters will clear that specif filter.
+Clicking on the filters will clear that specific filter.

 **Refining Filtering**